corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/finality-flow-recovery.md

 ```

 Further information explaining why a flow failed to recover can be found in the node logs.
-A prime example is attempting to recover a flow that has already completed successsfuly.
+A prime example is attempting to recover a flow that has already completed successfully.
 The node logs will show the following message:

 ```bash
 Recovery not possible for transaction with status VERIFIED
 ```

-To recover a failed finality flow by transaction id:
+To recover a failed finality flow by using the transaction ID:

 ```bash
 flow recoverFinalityByTxnId 7E7EE31CA6371D73CDDB1A7992E239CE222606EA845F1ABC87995898017904A4